k-aliyev/ProjectManagmentSYS/README.md

-This page is specially for Yarra and Torkan
+This web page allows users to Create and Manage diffrent projects.
+This application multiple user roles: Student, Professor, and Admin.